stephenharris/WP-MarkDown/readme.md

 The plug-in uses Markdown to generate the appropriate HTML prior to the post saving to the database.
 When you edit a post, it is converted back to Markdown syntax.
 Once the plug-in is uninstalled you'll simply rever to editing the posts' HTML.

+####How do I embed content?
+A clean install of WordPress allows you to (for example) include a YouTube url on a seperate line, whereupon it will automatically embed the video.
+This is not possible with WP-MarkDown installed (*I tried - I broke more things.
+But if you manage it, feel free to make a pull-request: https://github.com/stephenharris/WP-MarkDown*).

+You'll need  to use the `[embed]` shortcode.

+####How do I prevent a bit of the page being parsed as MarkDown?
+Enclose it in a `div` tag.
+It'll be ignored.

+####How do I allow the contents of a `div` tag to be parsed as MarkDown?
+Use `<div markdown="1">`.

 Screenshots